 In order to practice Clinical Mental Health Counseling in Colorado individuals must

-counselors through the State Board of Licensed Professional Counselors.
+have a Masters’ level education and register through the State Board of Licensed Professional

 To be licensed in Colorado, counselors must:

-Students may sit for the LPC exam as early as their last semester of graduate studies or anytime thereafter.
 There is a time limit of four years to complete all requirements from the date of application for licensure.
-Full details on Colorado licensure is available here Department of Regulatory Agencies (DORA).
+Full details on Colorado licensure is available at Department of Regulatory Agencies (DORA).